 In an attempt to slow the spread of COVID-19, state governments have implemented social distancing guidelines, travel bans and restrictions, quarantines, shelter-in-place orders and shutdowns.
 These actions have caused economic hardship in the areas in which they have been implemented and have led to an increase in unemployment and resulted in many consumers delaying payments or re-allocating resources, leading to a significant decrease in our realized collections.
-We are working with our consumers to provide temporary relief where possible, including the suspension of involuntary vehicle repossessions.
-Additionally, many automobile dealers have been required to temporarily close or restrict their operations, and even for dealerships that have remained open, consumer demand has deteriorated.
+We are working with our consumers to provide relief where possible, including the temporary suspension of involuntary vehicle repossessions, late fees and suit starts.
+Additionally, many automobile dealers have been required to temporarily close or restrict their operations, and even for dealerships that remained open, consumer demand has deteriorated.
 As a result, we have recently experienced a significant decline in Consumer Loan assignments.
-The spread of COVID-19 has also caused us to modify our business practices in an effort to increase team member safety, including reconfiguring workstations to increase physical distance between team members, limiting travel, and canceling physical participation in meetings and events, and we may take further actions as required by government authorities or that we determine are in the best interests of our team members.
+The spread of COVID-19 has also caused us to modify our business practices in an effort to increase team member safety, including reconfiguring workstations to increase physical distance between team members, where permitted, allowing team members to work remotely, limiting travel, and canceling physical participation in meetings and events, and we may take further actions as required by government authorities or that we determine are in the best interests of our team members.
 Our business operations may be disrupted further if significant portions of our workforce are unable to work effectively, including because of illness, quarantines, or other restrictions in connection with the COVID-19 pandemic.